Formation of Representations in Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we propose the Canonical Representation Hypothesis (CRH), a new perspective for studying the formation of representations in neural networks.
 The CRH suggests that representations align with the weights and gradients after training.
 It is a generalization of the neural collapse phenomenon for any fully connected layer in a neural network.
 In this view, representations are formed based on the degree and modes of deviation from the CRH.
 This deviation leads to the Polynomial Alignment Hypothesis (PAH), which posits that when the CRH is broken, distinct phases emerge in which the representations, gradients, and weights become polynomial functions of each other.
 A key future direction is to understand the conditions that lead to each phase and how these phases affect the behavior and performance of models.
+The CRH may also have biological implications as it implies that neural networks tend to learn an orthogonalized representation, which has been observed in the biological brain recently \citep{sun2025learning}.
 The CRH may also have algorithmic implications.
 If representations align with the gradients (as in RGA), it might be possible to manually inject noise into neuron gradients to engineer specific structures in the model's representations.
 However, the CRH and PAH have several limitations.
-They apply only to fully connected layers, and a future step is extending them to convolutional layers.
-Additionally, our research has primarily focused on characterizing the final stage of representation formation.
+They apply only to fully connected layers, and a future step is extending them to other types of layers.
+Additionally, we have primarily focused on characterizing the final stage of representation formation.
 A more comprehensive theory of representation dynamics could lead to better training algorithms.